kuzzleio/kuzzle-admin-console/README.md

 $ npm run build
 ```

-The `dist` folder is now generated, you can expose it through a web server (like nginx) in order to expose it.
+The resulting `dist` folder now contains a ready-to-use back-office.
+You can access it through the network by exposing it using a web server (e.g. nginx)

-## Run the dev instance
+## Contributing to this project
-You can run the dev instance (with hot-reload) with:
+This project includes a development-mode, with hot-reload.
+To start the back-office in development-mode:
 ```
 $ npm run install_deps
 $ npm run dev
 ```

-The BO is now accessible at http://localhost:3000
+The BO is now accessible at the following URL: [http://localhost:3000](http://localhost:3000)